 A type universe is a type which has types as its members.
-ECC offers two kind of universes, Prop and Typei, for natural numbers i.
-By the Curry-Howard principle of propositions-astypes [7, 17], logical formulas are considered as the types of their proofs.
-They are included in the universe Prop and data types reside in the universes Typei.
-Coquand and Huet [6] demonstrate how logical connectives $(\land, \lor, \Rightarrow, \Leftrightarrow)$ , logical quantification $(\forall, \exists)$ and Leibniz equality (a = b) are coded.
-Strong sums and type universes in ECC prove to be useful for encoding program specifications and abstract implementations between specifications, and for modular development by stepwise refinement [23].
+ECC offers two kinds of universes, Prop and Type_i, for natural numbers i.
+By the Curry-Howard principle of propositions-as-types [CF58, How80], logical formulas are considered as the types of their proofs.
+They are included in the universe Prop and data types reside in the universes Type_i.
+Coquand and Huet [CH85] demonstrate how logical connectives $(\land, \lor, \Rightarrow, \Leftrightarrow)$, logical quantification (\forall, \exists) and Leibniz equality (a = b) are coded.
+Strong sums and type universes in ECC prove to be useful for encoding program specifications and abstract implementations between specifications, and for modular development by stepwise refinement [Lu091b].

 The treatment of rules and proofs is based on the notion of judgement.
-Typing judgements are of the form $\Gamma \vdash M : A$ and express the fact that in context $\Gamma$ term M is of type A, where a context is defined as a finite sequence of declarations x:A. Depending on the situation, a:Amay be interpreted as "a is of type A", "a is a proof of formula A", or "a meets specification A".
-A term M is well-typed in context $\Gamma$ , if $\Gamma \vdash M : A$ for some A. A type A is inhabited under context $\Gamma$ if and only if there exists a term M such that $\Gamma \vdash M : A$ is derivable.
-For a complete presentation of typing rules and a notion of derivability of judgements see [21].
+Typing judgements are of the form $\Gamma \vdash M : A$ and express the fact that in context Γ term M is of type A, where a context is defined as a finite sequence of declarations x : A. Depending on the situation, a : A may be interpreted as "a is of type A", "a is a proof of formula A", or "a meets specification A".
+A term M is well-typed in context Γ , if $\Gamma \vdash M : A$ for some A. A type A is inhabited under context Γ if and only if there exists a term M such that $\Gamma \vdash M : A$ is derivable.
+For a complete presentation of typing rules and a notion of derivability of judgements see [Luo90].
 ECC has many good meta-theoretic properties.
 It obeys the Church-Rosser property, is strongly normalizable, and type checking is decidable.

-3 Specification in QED
+3 Specification in TYPELAB

-In the following we extend the calculus ECC by constructs for representing units of the software development process [12].
-The design of these constructs is influenced mainly by the PVS specification language [28] and Extended ML [29].
+In the following we extend the calculus ECC by constructs for representing units of the software development process [Wir95].
+The design of these constructs is influenced mainly by the PVS [ORS92, ORSv95] specification language and Extended ML [ST89].
 The extensions to ECC are quite expressive in the sense that most of the mathematical and computational concepts we wish to describe can be formulated very directly and naturally.
-A more comprehensive informal introduction to the QED language can be found in [27], while [31] provides a formal account of the rules for the extended calculus.